Skip to content

 13. Then dust some flour over the sliced strips of dough and unravel them to reveal your fresh pasta!
 Repeat this process with the remaining dough.

-14. Set cut pasta aside on a tray and leave out at room temperature to cook-off or cover and place in the fridge to be cooked later.
+14. Set the cut pasta aside on a tray and leave it out at room temperature to cook off, or cover and place it in the fridge to be cooked later.

 To Cook Fresh Matcha Noodles: